makernexus/prusa-covid19-shield-remix/README.md

 layout options:
   -x X_SPACING, --x_spacing X_SPACING
-                        X-axis spacing in mm from the start of one instance of the model to the next
+                        X-axis spacing in mm from the start of one instance of the model to the next.
+This allows the models to overlap in the X-axis.
   -X X_GAP, --x_gap X_GAP
                         X-axis gap from the edge of one model to the next -y Y_SPACING, --y_spacing Y_SPACING
-                        Y-axis spacing in mm from the start of one instance of the model to the next
+                        Y-axis spacing in mm from the start of one instance of the model to the next.
+This allows the models to overlap in the Y-axis.
   -Y Y_GAP, --y_gap Y_GAP
                         Y-axis gap from the edge of one model to the next
 ```